Does this test have other names?

 artery disease, heart attacks, blood clots, and strokes.

-High levels of homocysteine may be cause by low levels of:
+High levels of homocysteine may be caused by low levels of:

 High levels may also be caused by: